The holiday season poses unique needs for military service members and veterans.

 Donations made directly to the VA are used to help inpatient, outpatient, and homeless veterans and their caregivers who are treated in VA facilities.
 Donors can support the general fund, which allows facilities to use donations wherever the greatest need is, or can donate to a specific program such as transportation services, residential care units, and special events.

-Donations are accepted online (minimum of $5) and in-person.
+Donations are accepted online and in-person.
 Just provide your name, address, and donation amount.
 Identify which program (general or specific) you want to contribute to and if you are donating in honor or memory of someone.

 Reach out to veterans in your life